airswap/airswap-protocols/CONTRIBUTING.md

 Code Style
-When multiple people are working on the same body of code, it is important that they write code that conforms to a similar style.
+When multiple people are working on the same body of code, it is important that conforms to a similar style.
 It often doesn’t matter as much which style, but rather that they conform to one style.

-To ensure your contribution conforms to the style being used in this project, we require that a linter is run prior to committing to ensure styling
+To ensure your contribution conforms to the style being used in this project, we require that a linter is run prior to committing to ensure styling.

 Run: